neondatabase/website/content/docs/guides/logical-replication-neon.md

 PUBLICATION my_publication;
 ```

-A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it is subscribing to.
+A subscription requires a unique name, a database connection string, the name and password of your replication role, and the name of the publication that it subscribes to.

 In the example above, `my_subscription` is the subscription that connects to a publication named `my_publication`.
 When using a Neon database as the publisher, replace the connection details with your Neon database connection string.